rigetti/pyquil/README.md

 If `url` is not specified, it will default to `https://api.rigetti.com/qvm`.

-Alternatively, you may create the `.pyquil_config` automatically by running the following command, which will prompt you for the required information (URL, key, and user id), and then create the file in the correct location:
+Alternatively, you may create the `.pyquil_config` automatically by running the following command, which will prompt you for the required information (URL, key, and user id).
+The script will then create a file in the proper location (the root user directory):

 ```
 pyquil-config-setup